programming-notes/active-record-intro-retrieving-records-challenge/README.md

 We can also specify an array of ID's, if we're looking for multiple records (e.g., `Dog.find [1, 3]`.

+What happens if we try to find a dog by an id that is not in the database?
+An error is raised.
+In the console, this won't affect us too much, but if we were running an application, that error could be a problem.
+We need to be aware that `.find` could raise an error.

 ### Release 8:  Finding a Dog by Attribute Values
 ```ruby